 The krama wheel collection is for wanderers and wonderers who take on each day with style and purpose.
 For those who embrace opportunities to have an impact wherever they go, both near and far.
 We create a cycle of positive change in the world, one thread at a time.

-Each scarf is hand-loomed by a weaver in Cambodia's Takéo province.
+Each krama wheel product is hand-loomed by a weaver in Cambodia's Takéo province.
 The cotton is hand-dyed, the fringe is hand-knotted, and the labels are hand-sewn, giving each stage of production a human touch.
-The scarves travel well and are versatile enough to easily transition through the changing seasons or time-zones.
+All of our products travel well and are versatile enough to easily transition through the changing seasons or time-zones.

 one weaver is paid fairly, treated respectfully, and better able to support her family.

 one local seamstress is paid to sew a school uniform.

 one child gets a uniform so he or she can attend school.